Ku Hyun-jun

-Ku Hyun-jun (born December 13, 1993) is a South Korean football player who currently plays as a left back for Chungbuk Cheongju.
+Ku Hyun-jun (born December 13, 1993) is a South Korean football player who currently plays as a left back for Jeonnam Dragons.

 Club career

 Ku made his debut for Busan IPark on 27 June 2012 in a 5-2 defeat to Jeju United.

 Ku completed his military service with K4 League side Siheung Citizen FC before returning to parent club Busan IPark midway through the 2021 K League 2 season.